Who is Cybera?

 Cybera is a not-for-profit technology-neutral organization responsible for driving Alberta’s economic growth through the use of digital technology.
 Its core role is to oversee the development and operations of Alberta’s cyberinfrastructure — the advanced system of networks and computers that keeps government, educational institutions, not-for-profits, business incubators and entrepreneurs at the forefront of technological change.

-Who can participate in the Pilot Project?
+Who can participate in the Virtual Firewall Service?

-What does it cost to participate in the Operational Pilot Service Phase?
+What does it cost to participate?

 What is required to connect to the Virtual Firewall Service?